Gaddafi's son showed fear, bravado after capture

 The man who for years was seen as the leading pro-Western reformer within the Gaddafi camp said little to Reuters journalists who travelled in the Libyan air force transport plane that took him from the desert where he was captured to the town of Zintan, south of Tripoli, Saturday.

-An audio recording, however, picked up some of the conversations on the tarmac in Zintan between him, his captors and the men he was traveling with when he was caught.
+An audio recording, however, picked up some of the conversations on the tarmac in Zintan between him, his captors and the men he was travelling with when he was caught.

 Having spent most of the flight staring out of the window with his back to the other passengers, Saif al-Islam, dressed in flowing Tuareg robes and traditional desert turban, spoke more freely when a crowd surrounded the plane after landing.